Concentration bounds for the empirical angular measure with statistical learning applications: Proofs of classification application

-In the proofs, we find it sometimes convenient to take explicit note of the map $T : \reals^d \to [0, \infty)^d$ (typically, $T = v$ or $T = \hat{v}$) used to transform the marginal distributions of the predictor variable.
-In line with the theoretical and empirical classification risks $L_t(g)$ and $\widehat{L}_t(g)$ in \eqref{classifrisk-transfoDependent} and \eqref{eq:emp-risk-extreme} in the paper, define
+In the proofs, we find it sometimes convenient to take explicit note of the map $T : \reals^d \to [0, \infty)^d$ used to transform the marginal distributions of the predictor variable; typically, $T = v$ or $T = \hat{v}$.
+In line with the theoretical and empirical classification risks $L_t(g)$ and $\widehat{L}^\tau(g)$ in \eqref{classifrisk-transfoDependent} and \eqref{eq:emp-risk-extreme} in the paper, define

 Then $L_t(g)$ in \eqref{classifrisk-transfoDependent} corresponds to $L_t(g, v)$ here and $\widehat{L}^\tau(g)$ in \eqref{eq:emp-risk-extreme} to $\widehat{L}^\tau(g, \hat{v})$.